Grasmoen

-Grasmo is a small settlement in eastern Norway, on the border to Sweden.

-Its in the northern part of the village of Setskog in Aurskog-Høland municipality in Akershus County.
+Grasmoen is a small village in Aurskog-Høland Municipality in Akershus county, Norway.

+The village is located about 6 km northeast of the village of Setskog, about 13 km southwest of the village of Vestmarka (in Eidskog Municipality), and about 4 km north of the border with Sweden.
 It is currently inhabited by 6-7 families.

 History

-The first registered settlement on Grasmo, was in the early 17th century, primarily on two farms, Grasmoen and Grasmo Vestre.
+The first registered settlement on Grasmoen was in the early 17th century, primarily on two farms, Grasmoen and Grasmo Vestre.
 Grasmo Vestre is the original settlement, and records shows the earliest settlement was as a makeshift summer farm.

-One known veteran of the Scandinavian Seven Years war (1807–14), came from Grasmo and participated in the battle of Skotterud in 1814.
+One known veteran of the Scandinavian Seven Years' War (1807–14), came from Grasmo and participated in the Battle of Skotterud in 1814.

 The farms ceased operations in the early 1970s, and the farm areas are now mainly used for horses.